KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ### How to perform dictation in an app

-You can use a ``DictationService`` to perform dictation where microphone access is available.
+You can use a ``DictationService`` to perform dictation where microphone access is available, e.g. a KeyboardKit Pro ``Dictation/ProService``.

 To start dictation in an app, just call ``DictationService/startDictation(with:)`` and observe the ``KeyboardContext`` to see if dictation is started, to get and show the dictated text, to detect any errors, etc.